MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/manage-proforma-invoice.md

 ---
 title: Manage a proforma project-based invoice
-description:  This topic provides information about how to manage and work with Proforma project-based invoices.
+description:  This topic provides information about how to manage and work with proforma project-based invoices.
 author: rumant
 manager: Annbe
 ms.date: 04/05/2021